 Over 10 years' specialized experience

-Mohamed and Omar have personally cleaned more than 800 furnaces of all types and ages in the Greater Montreal area.
+Mohamed and Omar have personally cleaned more than 800 fournaises of all types and ages in the Greater Montreal area.

 Certified continuing education